blockwatch-cc/blockwatch-r/README.md

 Blockwatch R Package
 =========

 This is Blockwatch's R package.
-The Blockwatch R package uses the [Blockwatch API](https://blockwatch.cc/docs/api).
+This package allows you to fetch on-chain data and time-series statistics for Bitcoin, Bitcoin Cash, Bitcoin SV, Litecoin, Dogecoin, and Tezos from the [Blockwatch Data API](https://blockwatch.cc/docs/api).
 The official Blockwatch R package manual can be found [here](https://blockwatch.cc/docs/r).

 For more information please contact alex@blockwatch.cc